-- (a)

-- i.
-A refund is available for students who:

-- withdraw from a complete programme of study or change to a reduced programme by the second Friday from the official course start date (except for summer courses and other short courses, field trips and teaching practices - see below); or

-- Enrolment and Fees Policies and Regulations - withdraw from a Summer Programme course by the first Friday from the official course start date (except for field trips and teaching practices - see below); or - are writing a thesis and withdraw from a complete course of study or change to a reduced programme by the second Friday from the course start date. - ii.
+- (a) - i.
+A refund is available for students who: - a. withdraw from a complete programme of study or change to a reduced programme by the second Friday from the official course start date (except for summer courses and other short courses, field trips and teaching practices - see below); or - withdraw from a Summer Programme course by the first Friday from the official course start date (except for field trips and teaching practices - see below); or - are writing a thesis and withdraw from a complete course of study or change to a reduced programme by the second Friday from the course start date. - ii.
 There is no refund provision for students once they have commenced a field trip or teaching practice.
 The days are taken from the official listed start date of the course. - iii.
-Course materials are non-refundable. - (b) Refund of tuition fees for all students who had authorised automatic payment from their Student Loan must be paid back to the student's loan account at StudyLink. - (c) Students who submit a thesis and who have completed the minimum required period of enrolment will be eligible for a partial refund of fees from the end of the month in which the thesis is submitted. - A refund is available for students writing a thesis who withdraw from a complete course of study or change to a reduced programme by the second Friday from their course start date. - (d) Master's thesis and PhD students who apply in advance for a suspension of their studies, will be refunded for any whole month's paid tuition fees.
+Course materials are non-refundable. - (b) Refund of tuition fees for all students who had authorised automatic payment from their Student Loan must be paid back to the student's loan account at StudyLink. - (c) Students who submit a thesis and who have completed the minimum required period of enrolment will be eligible for a partial refund of fees from the end of the month in which the thesis is submitted.

+A refund is available for students writing a thesis who withdraw from a complete course of study or change to a reduced programme by the second Friday from their course start date.

+(d) Master's thesis and PhD students who apply in advance for a suspension of their studies, will be refunded for any whole month's paid tuition fees.
 A retrospective suspension, if granted, is for academic purposes only.
 No refund will be given.

 - For PhD students who withdraw from their studies prior to submitting their PhD registration (six months past enrolment) or who do not have their PhD registration approved, will be reimbursed the balance of the tuition fees paid in advance, from the date of withdrawal/termination.
-For PhD students re-enrolling, the two week refund date applies from their anniversary date. - For master's thesis students with an official approved start date, the two week refund date applies from that date.
+For PhD students re-enrolling, the two week refund date applies from their anniversary date. - 2.
+For master's thesis students with an official approved start date, the two week refund date applies from that date.
 For master's thesis students with an official approved start date who are re-enrolling, the two week refund date applies from their anniversary date.
-For master's thesis students with no official start date, the two-week refund date applies from 1 March or 1 August. - (e) - Tuition fee refunds for international students that exceed \$3,500 will be subject to a checking process by Student Financial Services before the refund can be released.
+For master's thesis students with no official start date, the two-week refund date applies from 1 March or 1 August. - (e) - i.
+Tuition fee refunds for international students that exceed \$3,500 will be subject to a checking process by Student Financial Services before the refund can be released.
 Original payment source will be checked.
-Refunds

-- will normally be made to the overseas bank account from which the original fees remittance was received, or to another registered New Zealand educational institution.
-Course materials are non-refundable. - International Students' tuition fees paid in advance of enrolment will be refunded if the student is unable to complete enrolment and a refund is requested. - (f) In any academic year, full-fee paying international students who become permanent residents after they enrol may change to domestic fee status provided they produce evidence of their permanent residency permit by the last day of lectures for the programme of study that they are currently enrolled in. - (g) - The only applications for refund or remission of tuition fees which will be considered after the dates in 8(a)i. above will be those approved for special consideration for late discontinuation as part of General Course and Examination Regulations, Regulation H: Special Consideration. - ii.
-Students must completely discontinue from all their studies in the period to be eligible for consideration for a late refund. - iii.
-Applications must be lodged within the calendar year of the relevant study. - iv.
-The maximum refund amount is 50% of the refundable portion of the tuition fee and 50% of the Student Services Levy. - v.
-Course materials are non-refundable and will not be considered in this process.
+Refunds will normally be made to the overseas bank account from which the original fees remittance was received, or to another registered New Zealand educational institution.
+Course materials are non-refundable. - International Students' tuition fees paid in advance of enrolment will be refunded if the student is unable to complete enrolment and a refund is requested. - (f) In any academic year, full-fee paying international students who become permanent residents after they enrol may change to domestic fee status provided they produce evidence of their permanent residency permit by the last day of lectures for the programme of study that they are currently enrolled in.